fare/asdf/doc/syntax-control.md

 developers who use private readtables (whether by preference or necessity) can keep working together without interfering with each other anymore.

-Importantly, as long as they keep abiding by the restrictions of the statu quo, developers do not have to be aware of this change, or of the existence of `uiop:*shared-readtable*`: things "just work", as ASDF takes care of business.
+Importantly, as long as they keep abiding by the restrictions of the status quo, developers do not have to be aware of this change, or of the existence of `uiop:*shared-readtable*`: things "just work", as ASDF takes care of business.